 If you are expecting to welcome a little bundle this autumn then consider taking some inspiration from this magical season when putting together your baby name list.
 These names are as gentle and soft as an autumnal breeze.

-Here are 24 of our favourite autumn inspired baby names.
+Here are 24 of our favourite autumn names for babies

 Autumn baby names inspiration